US marines advancing cautiously at Tarawa, 1943 |

 1200 - The Marines secured the beaches, allowing more equipment and soldiers to reinforce them.

 1530 - The Marines advanced further inland.
-Rear Admiral Keiji Shibazaki and the senior officersn were killed by a destroyer shell in the mid-afternoon.
+Rear Admiral Keiji Shibazaki and the senior officers were killed by a destroyer shell in the mid-afternoon.

 1900 - The Americans tanks advanced half-way across the island.
 The Marines had suffered1500 casualties by nightfall.